ghithi-code/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6 ---> Script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.
 7 ---> Script that adds execution permission to the owner, the group owner and the other users, to the file hello.
 8 ---> Script that sets the permission to the file hello.
+9 ---> Sscript that sets the mode of the file hello.